MicrosoftDocs/Advertising-docs/BingAds/hotel-service/manage-hotel-campaigns.md

 A subaccount specifies the campaign's daily budget, maximum bid allowed, and default bid and bid multipliers for ads that don't specify bids or multipliers.

 > [!NOTE]
-> Hotel ad campaigns refered to here have no relationship to campaigns in Bing Ads.
+> Hotel ad campaigns referred to here have no relationship to campaigns in Bing Ads.

 If you haven't already done so, familiarize yourself with the following topics: